mist64/cbmbus_doc/4 Standard Serial.md

 * If the sender does not exist, CLK will not get pulled.
 This is also a "DEVICE NOT PRESENT" error.
 * There is a special case where a sender does not have any data and decides not to pull CLK: To distinguish this from the "DEVICE NOT PRESENT" error, it may only do this when asked to send data from a [layer 3](https://www.pagetable.com/?p=1031) "named channel", since it already revealed its existence when accepting the creation of the channel.
 This is used for the "FILE NOT FOUND" case for Commodore drives on [layer 4](https://www.pagetable.com/?p=1038).

----

-* sender delays for > 512 µs = timeout
-* no receiver pulls DATA within 1000 µs at the end of the byte = timeout
+XXX frame error: no receiver pulls DATA within 1000 µs at the end of the byte = timeout

-* no device pulls DATA within 1000 µs after ATN – no devices present
+XXX step 4, sender delays for > 512 µs = timeout

 ### Timing

-* controller can use tighter timing, because no device is a C64 :/

-* transfering bytes
-	* C64 holds CLK it for 42 ticks only
-	* 1541 holds CLK for 74 ticks -> $E976

-* byte ack
+* original Shift Register plan
+	* relaxed timings between bytes, opportunities to stall
+		* receiver must be able to measure 200 µs reliably
-	* receiver pulls DATA within 1000 µs (any receiver!) = byte received OK
+		* receiver must be able to ack byte within 1000 µs

-* Timing
+	* tight timing when transfering the bits, but done in hardware
+	* CLK toggles every 4 µs, so one bit per 8 µs, one byte in 64 µs
+* VIA buggy, implementation in SW
+	* 4 µs became 20 µs
 	* ready to receive means being able to make the timing for the whole byte
 	* receivers can stall between bytes, but not within a byte
-	* receiver must be able to measure 200 µs reliably
 	* receiver must be able to accept bit within 60 µs
-	* receiver must be able to ack byte within 1000 µs
-	* TODO ...
-	* TODO otherwise...?
-* sender doesn't actually have any data
-	* will release clock and do nothing
-	* receiver first thinks it's EOI, but it takes even longer
-	* receiver times out
+* C64:
+	* 20 µs became 60 µs
+	* exceptions: C64 can use tighter timing when talking to devices
+		* C64 holds CLK it for 42 ticks only
+		* 1541 holds CLK for 74 ticks -> $E976

 * comments:
 	* limitations